-E. Password Decoding
+5.6 Password Decoding

-Next, we look at the advantage that an eavesdropper can achieve by using an exhaustive search to detect the full 6-character password (i.e., by making use of a certain number of trials).
-While a brute-force attack on the entire password space would take $26^6 \simeq 2^{28}$ trials, we try exhaustive search with lower number of tests.
-This reduces significantly the computing complexity and would allow an attack to finish in a much shorter time, and can be used by an attacker who has access to the device (or the service) that needs password authentication for a limited amount of time.
+Next, we look at the advantage that an eavesdropper can achieve by using an exhaustive search to detect an n-character password (i.e., by making use of a certain number of trials).
+While a bruteforce attack on the entire password space would take $26^n \simeq 2^{4.7 \times n}$ trials, we introduce the Best Guesses Search, which includes a lower number of tests.
+This reduces significantly the computing complexity and speeds-up the attack.
+Therefore, it can be used by an attacker who has access for a limited amount of time to a device (or a service) that requires password authentication.
 We also provide the success probabilities of finding the correct password when the attacker is only allowed up to three trials, as it is a common practice among many online services to lock out the owner's account after three failed attempts.